This is how many further coronavirus cases there were in Horsham in the last 24 hours

-163 further coronavirus cases and two more deaths recorded in Horsham, official figures show
+192 further coronavirus cases and one more death recorded in Horsham, official figures show

-The number of coronavirus cases in Horsham increased by 163 in the last 24 hours, official figures show – and two more deaths were recorded.
+The number of coronavirus cases in Horsham increased by 192 in the last 24 hours, official figures show – and one more death was recorded.

-There were also two more coronavirus deaths recorded in the latest 24-hour period in Horsham.
+There was also one more coronavirus death recorded in the latest 24-hour period in Horsham.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Horsham.